Graber Olive House: Operations

 The business boasts that their olives are unique because they are tree-ripened before they are picked, according to Flo Duncan, personnel director for Graber Olive House.
 Duncan also notes that the business is not computerized.

 Once the olives arrive at the Ontario site, they are graded by size, then cured in one of 550 concrete vats for three weeks.
 Water and salt solutions are changed daily.
 After they are removed from the vats, the olives are fed through a filling wheel, where employees scoop them by hand into aluminum cans running on a conveyor belt.

 A "Panama paddle packer" machine creates a 200-degree steam bath as cans are sealed tight with aluminum lids.
-Then giant pressure cookers, called retorts, pressurize the cans and their contents for 62 minutes at 242 degrees fahrenheit.
+Then giant pressure cookers, called retorts, pressurize the cans and their contents for 62 minutes at 242 degrees Fahrenheit.
 After the cans cool, a labeling machine applies their identifications and sizes, from the smallest (size 12) to the largest (size 16).

 In a little more than three weeks, Graber Olives progress from tree to can.
 In a good season, the business processes approximately 150 tons of olives, which they ship to markets, gourmet stores and customers globally, according to Duncan.

+Graber Olive House closed during the COVID-19 Pandemic.
+As of July 2024, they are closed, their website is down, and their social media sites are no longer used.

+In October 2025 the family announced they were raising money to save the Graber Olive House from foreclosure stating that "efforts to revive the olive-packing operation have stalled due to setbacks with permits from the city, increasing costs, and needed renovations."

 In the media

 Television

-In May 2020, the Graber Olive House was featured on a season 19 episode of Ghost Adventures entitled "The Graber Family Farm.
-Owner Robert Graber Jr. has had his staff and other paranormal investigators have reported paranormal claims of what they all call "The Creeper", a vicious entity, believed to be an elemental that torments them in the vat room.
-Employees who came into contact with this supernatural entity have died in recent years.
+In May 2020, the Graber Olive House was featured on a season 19 episode of Ghost Adventures entitled "The Graber Family Farm."
+Owner Robert Graber Jr. had his staff and other paranormal investigators report paranormal claims of what they all call "The Creeper", a vicious entity, believed to be an elemental that torments them in the vat room.
+This free publicity increased business.